jodastephen/railmodel/CR2-Tooting-SWLondon.md

 * LHD-WAT changing to CR2 at RAY changing to Central at TCR in 54-60m at 4tph (+3m)
 * LHD-WAT changing to CR2 at RAY changing to Northern (City) Southbound at AGL in 56-63m at 4tph (+5m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 57-63m at 4tph (+6m)
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 61-67m at 4tph (+10m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 65-69m at 4tph (+13m)

 From Leatherhead to Moorgate